LSHTMPathogenSeqLab/malaria-hub/ibd/README.md

 # Analysis in few words

-IBD analysis is performed in two-step manner: prepare input files and run hmmIBD then parse and annotate results.
+IBD analysis is performed in two-step manner: input files preparation and running [hmmIBD](https://malariajournal.biomedcentral.com/articles/10.1186/s12936-018-2349-7) then parsing and annotating results.
 Scripts for populations are designed to be run in command line by specifying arguments.
 If calling script from R level is prefered, replace variables defined in top-level and omit optparse chunk.

-Firstly, input data is parsed, filtered and recoded to match requirements of hmmIBD.
-Then hmmIBD is run producing two output files `_out.hmm.txt` and `_out.hmm_fract.txt`.
-Output of hmmIBD is stored in `hmmIBD_run_<pop_name>.log`.
-Process only populations that have sufficient sample size.
-Script processes one population at a time.
+Firstly, input data is parsed, filtered and recoded to match requirements.
+Script processes one population at a time (take only populations that have sufficient sample size).
 Preparing data can be done on few resolution levels region/country/site/ancestry.
 Population is subsetted based on metadata description.
+Following, hmmIBD should produce two files `_out.hmm.txt` and `_out.hmm_fract.txt`.
+Description of output files can be studied (here)[https://github.com/glipsnort/hmmIBD].
+Log from hmmIBD run is stored in `hmmIBD_run_<pop_name>.log`.

 Filtering steps:
 * select snps with MAF > th (default 0.01)